 With increased traffic on davidould.net I’ve decided to set out a clear statement of comment rules so everyone is clear on where we stand.
 If you’re unable to meet these guidelines then I’m afraid that davidould.net just might not be the place for you.
 That’s your choice that you’re free to make and I won’t think less of you for it (in fact I will probably not know that you’ve even made that choice).
-If a comment you make breaches these rules it won’t be published.
+If a comment you make breaches these rules it may not be published and persistent breaches will see you placed in moderation or just blacklisted.

 I want this site to be a place where we can discuss issues that are important to me (because, let’s face it, this is my own site) and which are, I believe, important to Christians in Australia and beyond and not least Christians in the Anglican Church of Australia.
 I value actual intelligent discussion of the issues before us, not the slinging of muddy soundbites that don’t actually seek to take their opponent seriously and engage with what they’re actually saying.
 One of the great losses in our current culture is that many arguments remain unheard not simply because they are not properly listened to but because they’re actually shouted down.